hikawi/advent-of-code/README.md

 - Medium: difficulties in parsing, solving, etc. Usually requires some optimization.
 - Hard: requires more knowledge, more optimization, and realizing the core of the problem.
 Usually a brute-force solution won't work.
 - Very Hard: requires some obscure algorithmic knowledge.
 I probably won't be able to do this.
+- Brutal: even if I know the solution, I probably can't even implement it.

 ## 2023 - Stars Collection